Reviews written by mark mathew braunstein

 In any case and by whatever name, 2 Wives is a fine and fun place to eat.

-I wholeheartedly recommend you instead shop at the until very recently all-vegetarian Willimantic Food Coop.
-I patronize meat-infested Fiddleheads because it's nearby, but still find Willi worth my 26 mile and 35 minute trip.
-If Willi had remained vegetarian for 30 years, Fiddleheads could have too, but Fiddleheads never even tried.
-Fiddleheads’ website for more than half a year featured at the top of its homepage a photo of several piggies in a dark spooky pen, which I find insulting equally to its vegetarian patrons and to the by now dead and consumed piggies.
+Either in addition to or instead of Fiddleheads, Willimantic Food Coop is worth your patronage because until late 2010 its foods were all vegetarian.
+I now patronize Fiddleheads far more than Willi because Fiddleheads is closer to me, but until recently I still found Willi worth my 26 mile and 35 minute trip.
+If Willi could remain vegetarian for 30 years, Fiddleheads could have too, but Fiddleheads never even tried.
 Among the farmers who sell directly to Fiddleheads, many also sell dead animals.
-If there's one farmer at a farmers' market who sells live produce and also dead animals, I will buy his produce.
+If there's one farmer at a farmers' market and he sells live produce and also dead animals, I will buy his produce.
 But if there's two farmers selling live produce, one who sells also dead animals and one who sells only produce, when given the choice I will patronize solely the one who sells only produce.
 Thank goodness when we on behalf of better unborn farm animals are given the choice.
-So given the choice between shopping at Fiddleheads Food Coop and Willimantic Food Coop, my choice is clear.
+So given the choice between shopping at Fiddleheads Food Coop and Willimantic Food Coop, my preference is clear, though due to prohibitive car mileage, I shop at both.

 Organic Mangetout is spelled ManGetOut.
 Even more ill-conceived than its French name is its illegible logo, both which hardly foster commercial success, yet thankfully it indeed has succeeded commercially.
 Open only to 4pm Tuesdays to Sundays (and recently also 6pm to 9pm on Fridays and Saturdays), it is the only restaurant in the New London area that places the word vegan very clearly on its menu.
 It also is the only restaurant in hick town New London that serves brown rice, rather than white.
 One-quarter of its entrees are vegan, and its one soup usually is vegan, so it deserves an A+ for effort, garners A for results, but gets C for Cramped quarters, especially when it has a well deserved crowd at 7pm on Friday or Saturday evenings.
 Parking is always a problem on State Street, but you can count on finding parking just around the corner on Eugene O’Neill Drive.
 Still, no matter how far you park your car, it’s well worth your trek, and well worth your patronage.